ttkorhonen/myDocument/docs/genericdocs/EPICS_Intro.rst

-In addition to these basic components of a “classical” EPICS control system, it is also possible to implement servers (aka services) for data that is not “process I/O” (real-time values from a controlled process) or attached to hardware.
+In addition to these basic components of a “classical” EPICS control system, it is also possible to implement servers (aka services) for data that are not “process I/O” (real-time values from a controlled process) or attached to hardware.
 These other services can for example provide configuration or calibration data, or computing services like particle beam modeling.
-Since all the services “speak” the same protocol and exchange the same data structures, the data source is transparent to the client software (i.e., you do not need to know in advance where the data comes from and how it is obtained.)
-In this sense, the IOC can be thought of as a special type of server that handles process data and connects to real field hardware (in many cases, but not necessarily.)
+Since all the services “speak” the same protocol and exchange the same type of data structures, the data source is transparent to the client software (i.e., you do not need to know in advance where the data comes from or how it is obtained.)
+In this sense, the IOC can be regarded as a special type of server that handles process data and connects to real field hardware (in many cases, but not necessarily.)

-EPICS software components Channel Access and pvAccess provide the protocols and structures that enable network transparent communication between client software running on a CWS and an arbitrary number of IOCs and other servers.
+The EPICS software components Channel Access (CA) and pvAccess (PVA) provide the protocols and structures that enable network transparent communication between client software running on a CWS and an arbitrary number of IOCs and other servers.
+More details about CA and PVA are provided in later chapters.

 Basic Attributes
 ----------------